duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

 # Lateral Movement 3

 **Quick reminder**: We got a foothold by exploiting a RFI vulnerable parameter in the school subdomain.
-This is an clear indicator that we should focus on the flight.htb share subdirectory.
+This is an clear indicator that we should focus on the 'flight.htb' share subdirectory.

 We have full access to the web server.
 Luckily, the web service might be running as a high privileged user.
 Let’s check what file extension should we upload.